 One of those flavors was the aronia berry, a small dark purple berry that grows wild in the woods all through the Midwest and is sometimes called the chokeberry.
 Originally cultivated as an ornamental plant, its berry tart and so astringent it wasn’t something that was considered overly palatable.

-But when research found that the berries held more anti-oxidants than other superfoods, the aronia berry became the next big superfruit to hit the market.
+But when research found that the berries held more anti-oxidants than other superfoods, Aronia berries became the next big superfruit to hit the market.

 They started out farming the aronia berry as it was a crop that fit well with their hilly location and limited acreage.
-The Pittz family has been at the forefront of the movement to cultivate the aronia berry and make it accessible to small family farmers while making it a commercial success.
+The Pittz family has been at the forefront of the movement to cultivate the these Aronia berries and make it accessible to small family farmers while making it a commercial success.

 We wanted to try to recreate that nostalgic flavor of those wild fruit jams, but in an aronia berry syrup.
-We knew that the tart berries would need to be combined with sugar to balance the tart astringent nature of the berries.
-We used some of Sawmill Hollow Farm’s whole Aronia Berries combined with sugar to make a sweet syrup, but we still wanted the syrup to have just a hint of the “choke” so we used the Aronia Berry Juice Concentrate to bring a real depth of flavor to the syrup.
+Also, we knew that the tart berries would need sugar to balance the tart astringent nature of the berries.
+So, we used some of Sawmill Hollow Farm’s whole Aronia Berries combined with sugar to make a sweet syrup.
+Then we still wanted the syrup to have just a hint of the “choke” so we used the Aronia Berry Juice Concentrate to bring a real depth of flavor to the syrup.

-This syrup has a rich complex sweetness that is almost like a rich red wine, with a hint of dryness while still having enough sweetness to balance the tart.
-The flavor has a real old fashioned flavor that is reminiscent of those old homemade jams and is perfect for using on dishes like pancakes, spread on toast or even better, on top of a rich vanilla ice cream!
+This syrup has a rich complex sweetness that is almost like a rich red wine, with a hint of dryness.
+It still has enough sweetness to balance the tart, too.
+The flavor has a real old fashioned flavor that is reminiscent of those old homemade jams.
+Also, it is perfect for using on dishes like pancakes, spread on toast or even better, on top of a rich vanilla ice cream!
 We hope you enjoy!